citrix/citrix-daas-rest-go/citrixorchestration/docs/RebootMachinesRequestModel.md

 HasWarningRepeatInterval returns a boolean if a field has been set.

+### SetWarningRepeatIntervalNil

+`func (o *RebootMachinesRequestModel) SetWarningRepeatIntervalNil(b bool)`

+ SetWarningRepeatIntervalNil sets the value for WarningRepeatInterval to be an explicit nil

+### UnsetWarningRepeatInterval
+`func (o *RebootMachinesRequestModel) UnsetWarningRepeatInterval()`

+UnsetWarningRepeatInterval ensures that no value is present for WarningRepeatInterval, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)